webix-hub/docs/data/api/refs/ui.template.md

 - api/link/ui.template_container_config.md - an html container (or its id) where the component needs initializing
 - api/link/ui.template_content_config.md - the id or node, whose content will be moved to the view
 - api/link/ui.template_css_config.md - the name of a css class that will be applied to the view container
-- api/link/ui.template_data_config.md - an inline dataset that data to the component will be load from.
+- api/link/ui.template_data_config.md - JavaScript array containing data for the component
-- api/link/ui.template_datafeed_config.md - the url that the component will use to reload data during binding
+- api/link/ui.template_datafeed_config.md - the URL that the component will use to reload data during binding
 - api/link/ui.template_datatype_config.md - the type of loaded data
 - api/link/ui.template_disabled_config.md - indicates whether an item is enabled or not
 - api/link/ui.template_gravity_config.md - sets the view gravity (1 by default)